-Schools recognise that abuse can take place outside of a child's family and is known as 'extra familial' harm.
-It is also recognised that it requires a safeguarding response These types of harm include;
+Birchgrove Primary School recognise that abuse can take place outside of a child's family and is known as 'extra familial' harm.
+It is also recognises that it requires a safeguarding response.

+These types of harm include;

 - Peer on peer

 - Sexually harmful behaviour

 - Sexual and criminal exploitation

 - Bullying